 Just hatched Wunderpus photogenicus – too cute

 Just hatched Wunderpus photogenicus paralarvae.
 So super cool, laid in captivity at Roy Caldwell’s lab at UCB, and yes, I am trying really hard to keep them alive and through settlement (though the odds of success are traditionally roughly if not equal to zero).
-For more info on Wunderpus check out www.TONMO.com or click here for an article from several years ago.
+For more info on Wunderpus check out www.TONMO.com.
 And just for fun, here is a pic of an adult so you can see why got it scientific name.

 Richard Ross currently works as an Aquatic Biologist at the Steinhart Aquarium in the California Academy of Sciences, maintaining many exhibits including the 212,000 gallon Philippine Coral Reef.
 He has kept saltwater animals for over 25 years, and has worked in aquarium maintenance, retail, wholesale and has consulted for a coral farm/fish collecting station in the South Pacific.
 Richard enjoys all aspects of the aquarium hobby and is a regular author for trade publications, a frequent speaker at aquarium conferences and was a founder of one of the largest and most progressive reef clubs in Northern California, Bay Area Reefers.
 He is an avid underwater videographer and has been fortunate to scuba dive in a lot of places around the world.
 At home he maintains a 300 gallon reef system and a 250 gallon cephalopod/fish breeding system, and was one of the first people to close the life cycle of Sepia bandensis.
 When not doing all that stuff, he enjoys spending time with his patient wife, his incredible daughter and their menagerie of animals, both wet and dry.